bielpatricio/refera_fullstack_challenge/README.md

   3. Database to store data from the following resources
     - Order
     - Category
+  4. Suport to Paginantion on frontend
+  5. Suport to Order data on frontend

   ### Order
    For the order, 5 routes were created: